 By Mark Kemp

-If the awards ceremony on the first day of the 28th Annual Folk Alliance International Conference was any indication of things to come, it’s going to be a hell of a week in Kansas City, Missouri.
+KANSAS CITY, Mo. — If the awards ceremony on the first day of the 28th Annual Folk Alliance International Conference was any indication of things to come, it’s going to be a hell of a week.

 For one thing, the Folk Alliance presented a lifetime achievement award to American treasure Ramblin’ Jack Elliott, the 84-year-old folk legend who befriended Woody Guthrie and directly inspired Bob Dylan – and, by extension, every one of the more than 2,000 folkies hanging around KC this week.
 Elliott ambled onto the ballroom stage at the Westin Hotel in Crown Center wearing his trademark black cowboy hat and kerchief, and carrying a battered Martin guitar – not to accept the award, exactly, but to sit and ramble on about old friends in strange places, all to the accompaniment of a few well-placed fingerpicked guitar licks.

 In a video tribute shown on a big screen before Elliott arrived on the stage, a narrator called him “Woody Guthrie’s Plato,” and quoted President Bill Clinton, who in 1988 referred to Jack as the “King of the Folksingers” while awarding him the National Medal of the Arts.
 There were also anecdotes about folksinger Odetta’s mother, who allegedly gave Jack his “Ramblin'” moniker years before — not because he rambled around the country, but simply because he’s always been known for telling endless stories that twist and turn like that ribbon of road known as the Tail of the Dragon that winds thought the Tennessee and North Carolina mountains.